mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 The `AdapterLuxon` now uses the localized week when Luxon `v3.4.4` or higher is installed.
 This improvement aligns `AdapterLuxon` with the behavior of other adapters.

-If you want to keep the start of the week on Monday even if your locale says otherwise, you can hardcode the week settings as follows:
+If you want to keep the start of the week on Monday even if your locale says otherwise.
+You can hardcode the week settings as follows:

 ```ts
 import { Settings } from 'luxon';